Ball Corporation: Diversification

-Ball remained a family-owned business for over 90 years.
-Renamed the Ball Brothers Company in 1922, it is best known for manufacturing fruit jars, lids, and related products for home canning.
+For over 90 years, Ball continued to be a family-owned business.
+Renamed the Ball Brothers Company in 1922, it remained well known for manufacturing fruit jars, lids, and related products for home canning.
 The company also entered into other business ventures.
 Because the four main components of their core product line of canning jars included glass, zinc, rubber, and paper, the Ball company acquired a zinc strip rolling mill to produce metal lids for their glass jars, manufactured rubber sealing rings for the jars, and acquired a paper mill to fabricate the packaging used in shipping their products.
 The company also acquired tin, steel, and later, plastic companies.

 The Ball company faced additional challenges and opportunities during the Great Depression and World War II.
 Prior to 1933, Ball was the largest domestic manufacturer of home canning jars.
 In 1939 it manufactured 54% of all the canning jars made in the US.
-A drop in demand for the jars during the 1930s led the Ball brothers to begin manufacturing other types of jars and bottles for commercial use, and expand into other lines of business.
+A drop in demand for the jars during the 1930s led the Ball brothers to begin manufacturing other types of jars and bottles for commercial use, and eventually expanding into other lines of business.
 During World War II the company's operations were converted to produce shells and machine parts for the military.

 After the war, Ball's glass-making business was hindered by an antitrust case in which the company was one of several defendants.
 The legal case was appealed to the U.S. Supreme Court.
 The final decision, which was handed down in 1947, restricted Ball's ability to acquire other glass manufacturers and other businesses producing glass-making machinery without prior court approval.
 In 1949 decreasing demand for canning jars caused the company to suffer its first net operating loss.
-With legal restrictions on the company's ability to expand its glass-making business and declining demand for its canning jars, Ball company executives decided that in order to grow it had to further diversity its holdings.
+With legal restrictions on the company's ability to expand its glass-making business and declining demand for its canning jars, Ball company executives decided to diversify the company to achieve growth.